 Be prepared for a little chaos when arriving at Kathmandu Airport.
 This is not the newest airport and everything is not that well organized.
 There is only one international arrival hall and baggage claim so that makes things easier.
-In the baggage hall you will already see advertisement from Nepal telecom who are offering free sim cards.
+In the baggage hall you will already see advertisement for buying a Nepal sim card.

 Where to buy a Nepal sim card at Kathmandu Airport

 When walking out of the baggage hall and walk through the customs check there is a sliding door to a covered outside area.
 On your right hand side you will see a Nepal Telecom and an Ncell shop next two each other.
 You can’t miss it.

 There are only two mobile internet operators in Nepal: Ncell and Nepal Telecom.
 Nepal Telecom is sometimes also referred to as an NTC Namaste sim card.

 To buy a tourist sim card in Nepal you need to fill out a whole form and you also need a passport photo and your passport.
 Don’t worry, in case you don’t have a passport photo they take one for you for 50 NRS ($0.40) at the shop itself.
 For buying a Nepal sim card you will have to fill out a registration form, which looks like this.

 You will also need to bring Nepalese Rupees.
 USD and Euros are not accepted.
 However, the easiest way to pay for your new Nepal sim card is to use your international credit card.
 Visa and Mastercard are accepted!

 Prices Nepal sim card at Kathmandu Airport